theCore-embedded/example_blinky/README.rst

 .. image:: https://travis-ci.org/theCore-embedded/example_blinky.svg?branch=master
     :target: https://travis-ci.org/theCore-embedded/example_blinky

-This example flashes available leds on supported boards, one by one.
+This example flashes available LEDs on supported boards, one by one.

 Detailed description
 --------------------

-See `theCore documentation for blinky example`_ for detailed information about this example.
+See `theCore documentation for blinky example`_ for more information.

 Supported targets (boards)
 --------------------------